 Understanding the Overview Map

-The Overview is Primer’s unified measurement layer.
+The Overview is Primer’s unified intelligence layer.
 It helps you understand:

 How companies and people are interacting with your brand